A Day in Athens

 While walking around the Acropolis you really get a great view of the city below and the mountains beyond, plus if you looked hard enough behind me in the photo below you can see a peak of the ocean.

-The next major monument we saw, was the famous Parthenon.
-I was stunned by how large the temple was.
-It’s mind blowing that people moved these columns and towers together to create such a magnificent building back in the day without the aid of cranes and modern technology.
+The next major monument we saw was the famous Parthenon.
+The sheer size of the temple is stunning.
+It’s mind blowing that people moved these columns and towers together to create such a magnificent building without the aid of cranes and modern technology.

 Also at the Acropolis is The Old Temple of Athena (visible to the left of the building) and The Erechtheum.
 Check it out.

 One of my favorite pictures that I took at the top of Acropolis hill was the Athenian landscape with the Grecian flag in the forefront.

 Theater of Dinoysus Eleuthereus

 We came across The Theater of Dionysus Eleuthereus, on the lower end of the Acropolis which had some beautifully carved statues.
 By this point, we were pretty much done looking at ruins and our timing couldn’t have been more perfect.
 A large 50 person tour came through and it got rather loud and crowded quickly.
 It definitely pays to be the early bird at the Acropolis hill.